Kaatorii/moviedb-playlist/README.md

 ## Description

-A school project for IU University of Applied Science A movie database fetcher, watchlist application with user login.
+A school project for IU University of Applied Science - movie database fetcher, watchlist application with user login.

 ## Setup